mozilla/nunjucks/docs/templating.md

 2
 ```

 ### slice

-Slice an iterator and return a list of lists containing those items.
+Slice an iterator and return a list of lists containing those items:

 **Input**